BlueSpeedsterYT/Sonic-Nexus-Extended/README.md

 This will require the player to have a copy of the assets from the originial Sonic Nexus release, download is available [here](https://info.sonicretro.org/Sonic_Nexus).

 # New Features
-* Allowing support for multiple playable characters (In Development)
 * A new max Value limit of 20.
 (Not that anyone would use that anyways lmao)
 * A new set of variables to allow the game to run without any issues in either 4:3 or 16:9 (Available, but it is being tested.)